tenbits/hardhat/docs/network-helpers/reference.md

 ### `loadFixture()`

+Useful for `beforeEach` hooks that setup the desired state of the network.

 Executes the given function and takes a snapshot of the blockchain.
-Each time `loadFixture` is called again with the same function, the blockchain will be restored to that snapshot instead of executing the function again.
+Upon subsequent calls to `loadFixture` with the same function, rather than executing the function again, the blockchain will be restored to that snapshot.

-Useful for `beforeEach` hooks that setup the desired state of the network.

 _Warning_: don't use `loadFixture` with an anonymous function, otherwise the function will be executed each time instead of using snapshots: